mcriq/lotr_cl/lotr-linux-lab-solutions (1).md

 # Read Bilbo's hidden message
 cat .bilbo_message
 ```
 **Explanation:** The `ls -a` command shows all files, including hidden ones that start with a dot.
-The hidden message reveals that Bilbo has left the Ring in a secret drawer and provides the password "mellon".
+The hidden message reveals that Bilbo has left the Ring in a secret drawer and provides the password "mushrooms".

 ### Finding the One Ring
 ```bash